Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Models comparison: coupling validation and analysis

 Note that the FD method requires the \ofkw{PIMPLE} loop to be active with an exit residual target specified in order to yield stable results.

 The mesh itself also inherits most of the features from the \ofkw{waveFoam} mesh: the wall vicinity is discretized such that the boundary layer can be accurately resolved, a refined discretization is used close to the body corners.
 The overall body vicinity discretization is also respected, with the use of square cells of dimension $dx=0.056\si{\meter}$.
 A mesh independence study (not shown here for brevity) was performed to select this value.

+When the flow on the whole domain is computed (\emph{i.e.} HPC and \ofkw{waveFoam} computations), we select the mesh span as approximately $8\lambda$ with both the generating and absorbing relaxation zones being of length $2\lambda$.
+The cylinder is located at the center of the domain.

-The time step is fixed at a value of $dt=T/4000=\SI{5e-4}{\second}$.
+The time step is fixed at a value of $dt=T/4000=\SI{5e-4}{\second}$ in both coupled models as well as in the independent RANS approach.

-For the HPC method, a dual mesh method (boundary fitted overlapping grid) is used, as presented in \textcite{robaux_development_2021}.
+For the HPC method, a dual mesh method (boundary fitted overlapping grid) is used, as presented in \textcite{robaux_development_2021-1}.
 The background mesh, used to propagate the incident and reflected waves is discretized with $dx=\lambda/60$, and the time step is also fixed, at a value controlled by the Courant-Friedrichs-Lewy (CFL) number based of the phase velocity of the waves.
 This CFL is fixed at $2$, leading to a time step of $dt=T/30=\SI{0.067}{\second}$.